Gennaro Contaldo: Career

 Contaldo left Italy in 1969 for England where he worked in the kitchen at Barnet General hospital.
-He married in 1974 and had three children - he later had two more children with his current partner.
+He married in 1974 and had three children - he later had two more children with his current wife, Liz Przybylski.
 He briefly established an Italian antiques business before returning to cooking.
 Contaldo's inspiration to cook in England was partly due to the availability of game and fungi, both important components of Amalfitan cuisine.
 In media interviews, Contaldo has frequently voiced his enthusiasm for foraged wild food, especially mushrooms.

 Contaldo later worked for popular London restaurants in St John's Wood, and at Antonio Carluccio's Neal Street Restaurant in London's Covent Garden.
 He left Neal Street in 1998.

-Contaldo opened the Passione restaurant, in Charlotte Street, London, in 1999.
+Together with Liz, Contaldo opened the Passione restaurant, in Charlotte Street, London, in 1999.
 Passione was awarded 'Best Italian Restaurant 2005' by the Tio Pepe Restaurant Awards.
 Passione closed in March 2009 due to decreased business as a result of the late-2000s recession.

 In April 2003, Contaldo published his first cookbook, Passione, which is dedicated to the Amalfitan style of cooking.
 The cookbook won 'Gourmand World Cookbook - Best Italian Cuisine Book' for 2003.
 His second book, Gennaro's Italian Year, was published in September 2006.
 His third book, Gennaro's Italian Home Cooking, was published in September 2008, and his fourth, Gennaro's Easy Italian, was published in March 2010.
-His most recent book, "Panetteria: Gennaro's Italian Bakery", was published in September 2016.
+He has since published many books on Italian cuisine including Limoni, Cucina and recently Hidden Italy.